 As part of its oversight responsibilities, the Board and its committees are involved in the oversight of risk management of LP.
 It does so in part through its review of findings and recommendations by LP's Risk Management Council, the participants of which are executives and/or functional department leaders in the areas of Risk Management, Finance, Audit, Legal, Information Technology, Environmental, Product Quality, and Compliance, all of whom supervise day-to-day risk management throughout LP.
 The purpose of the Risk Management Council is to help the CEO assess the effectiveness of LP's handling of risks.
 The Board or its committees have direct access to financial and compliance leaders on a quarterly basis or as needed.
-Further, LP's Treasurer and Risk Management's efforts to mitigate and transfer risk.
+Further, LP's Treasurer and Risk Manager periodically presents to the Finance and Audit Committee, or the Board, a comprehensive report as to the Council's risk mapping efforts, as well as management's efforts to mitigate and transfer risk.